Hand mit Stift

 Workshop program for the summer semester 2025

-Our workshop program for the summer semester 2025 is ready and you can register now.
-We look forward to seeing you!
+Our workshop program for the summer semester 2025 is available now and registration is open.
+We are looking forward to seeing you!

 Workshops in German: